syncfusion-content/uwp-docs/uwp/SfGantt/Getting-Started.md

 {% endtabs %}

-N>Currently editing is not available in WindowsPhone.
+N>Currently editing is not available in the WindowsPhone.

 ## Task relationships